robotology-legacy/kinect-wrapper/README.md

 ## License

-Material included here is Copyright of Istituto Italiano di Tecnologia and EFAA Consortium. kinectWrapper is released under the terms of the GPL v2.0 or later.
+Material included here is Copyright of _Istituto Italiano di Tecnologia_ and _EFAA Consortium_. kinectWrapper is released under the terms of the GPL v2.0 or later.
 See the file LICENSE for details.